🏠 Home

 models.
 For agentic tasks, Kimi and GLM models can also be used.

-trajectories have many transition words (e.g., "wait" and "but").
+trajectories contain many transition words (e.g., "wait" and "but").

-- We observe in some security tasks that using multiple teacher models is better than using a single teacher
+- We observe in some security tasks that using multiple teacher models is better than using a single

-model.
+teacher model.
 This is probably because different models have different strengths and weaknesses, and using multiple

 models can provide more diverse and comprehensive reasoning data.
 For example, in vulnerability detection, Qwen